tonyyzhu/OrinProjectStudyGroup/Wk6/Codecademy_JavaScript_Notes.md

 Object
 -----------
 - Object contains 'property:value' pair.
+Property like variables, just a placeholder to store the value there for further usage later on.
-- Object can be created in either of two methods below:
+- Object can be created in either of three methods below:
     + object liternal notation method:
         /* var myObj = {type: 'fancy', dispositon: 'sunny'}; var emptyObj = {}; */
     + object constructor method:
         /* vary myObj = new Object(); */
+    + Also customizing constructor method later on.
     + Use one of two ways to add keys, after the object created:
         /* myObj["name"] = 'Charlie'; or: myObj.name = 'Charlie'; */
+    + The value of a property can be assigned to a global variable or local variable:
+        /* var name1 = myObj.name;   // assign 'Charlie' to variable name1; */
+        /* var name2 = myObj["name"];    // Last statement use "dot notation" method; this one using "bracket notation" method.   */*

-        /*       Becareful on second statement: it is not a list, but a way to define and add property of an object and its value into that object !!! var me = new Object();
+        /*       Be careful on second statement: it is not a list, but a way to define and add property of an object and its value into that object !!! var me = new Object();
         me["name"] = "Tony";
         me.age = 48;